dinardavis/travel_app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In this project I have included various error handling for instaces of failed API fetch retrievals.
-(Which happen frequently with the flight info.
-Apologies, but it's the best API that I could find for this data.)
+In this project I have included various error handling for instances of failed API fetch retrievals.
 Also covered are cases where the user inputs a city that is not included in the working data set.

 <div align="center">
   <img src="public/imgs/error.png" alt="Image showing an error message when the city is not included in the data set." height="500">